Axminster: History

 The town was on the coaching route from London to Exeter.
 In 1760 a coaching inn named The George Hotel was opened on the corner of Lyme Street and Chard Street on the site of an old inn called the Cross Keys that was destroyed by fire in 1759.
-Over 16 coaches a day would stop at the hotel in its heyday for refreshments and to change horses, the building is now currently under refurbishment.
-Axminster was on the route of The Trafalgar Way which is the name given to the historic route used to carry dispatches with the news of the Battle of Trafalgar overland from Falmouth, Cornwall, to the Admiralty in London in 1805 and there is a plaque commemorating this fact in the town centre.
+Over 16 coaches a day would stop at the hotel in its heyday for refreshments and to change horses.
+The building was refurbished in 2020.
+Axminster was on the route of The Trafalgar Way which is the name given to the historic route used to carry dispatches with the news of the Battle of Trafalgar overland from Falmouth, Cornwall, to the Admiralty in London in 1805, There is a plaque commemorating this fact in the town centre.

+The population in the 1841 census was 2,139 inhabitants.

 Part of the parish of Axminster had historically been an exclave of Dorset until the Counties (Detached Parts) Act 1844, when it was fully incorporated into Devon.

 Axminster railway station was opened on 19 July 1860, with the London and South Western Railway (LSWR) offering direct services between Queen Street station in Exeter and Yeovil.
 The station building was designed by the LSWR's architect Sir William Tite in mock gothic style.
 In 1903, the branch line from Axminster to Lyme Regis was opened.
 This branch line was closed with the Beeching cuts, in the 1960s.
 One engine has been preserved on the Bluebell Line, in Sussex, while the station was dismantled and reconstructed at New Alresford, on the Watercress Line, in Hampshire.

 Axminster is the southern starting point of the Taunton Stop Line, a World War II defensive line consisting of pillboxes and anti-tank obstacles, which runs north to the Somerset coast near Highbridge.

 Nearby Kilmington was used as a location for the 1998 LWT adaptation of Tess of the d'Urbervilles.
-The celebrity chef and TV presenter Hugh Fearnley-Whittingstall has his River Cottage H.Q. at a 60 acre farm in the Axe valley.
-He has since purchased an old inn that once provided the ballroom of the town, now converted to an organic produce shop/market and canteen.
+The celebrity chef and TV presenter Hugh Fearnley-Whittingstall has his River Cottage HQ at a 60 acre farm in the Axe valley.
+His "River Cottage Canteen" was until 2021 located in the premises of the New Commercial Inn, owned by Palmer's Brewery of Bridport, and which housed the ballroom of the town.